alanwthatcher/chef-evaluation/README.md

 ---
 ## Extra Credit:
 The Chef nodes are inspected via the DevSec Linux Baseline Compliance profile by default.
 There will be several failed controls by default.
-There is a cookbook in the ./cookbooks directory called `devsec_hardening` which has a default recipe with the necessary resources to resolve the `entroyp` control failure seen in the Compliance tab details for each node.
+There is a cookbook in the ./cookbooks directory called `devsec_hardening` which has a default recipe with the necessary resources to resolve the `entropy` control failure seen in the Compliance tab details for each node.
 So, for practice:
   1. Use test kitchen to spin a development image and test the `entropy` control that has been copied into the tests for that cookbook
   2. Uncomment the resources in the `default.rb` recipe, which will fix the entropy failure
   3. Converge and test the cookbook to see that the `entropy` control now passes